fattymiller/paperclip_torrent/README.md

 This method will result in a hash of torrent key and file instance.

 If the file instance is nil, you can fetch the paperclip record by calling `<attachment_field>.torrent_file(torrent_key)`.
-From here you can access to file path or URL as normal.
+From here you can access the file path or URL as normal.

 Settings